MyHub.ai on the ATmosphere

 How would MyHub.ai evolve to become part of the ATmosphere?

-In 2025, the ATmosphere is the right ecosystem to bet on for developing decentralised collective intelligence.
-As this requires more than just exchanging 300-character status updates, the ATmosphere will need:
+The ATmosphere is the right ecosystem to bet on for developing decentralised collective intelligence, but it requires more than just exchanging 300-character status updates.
+We need:

 • more apps, offering deeper and more valuable content and collaboration